5 Regression Algorithms You Should Know: Introductory Guide

 Support Vector Regression

-You must have heard about SVM i.e., Support Vector Machine.
-SVR also uses the same idea of SVM but here it tries to predict the real values.
+You must have heard about SVM, i.e., Support Vector Machine.
+SVR also uses the same idea as SVM, but it tries to predict the real values here.
 This algorithm uses hyperplanes to segregate the data.
-In case this separation is not possible then it uses kernel trick where the dimension is increased and then the data points become separable by a hyperplane.
+If this separation is impossible, it uses the kernel trick, where the dimension is increased, and then the data points become separable by a hyperplane.

 Regression Algorithms SVR